-So you might have heard about Web3 aye, great! so have I, but probably maybe quite longer ago than you have, or maybe not.
+So you might have heard about Web3, aye?
+Great!
+So have I, but probably maybe quite longer ago than you have, or maybe not.
 Web3 is this meaningless thing that people on that bird app Twitter have been chirping about (see what I did there 😉).
-Anyways, I was just kidding lol, Web3 is the future and, so stick around as we oversimplify all its complexities.
+Anyways, I was just kidding lol; Web3 is the future, so stick around as we oversimplify all its complexities.

 Web3's been trending everywhere!
-Twitter is talking about it, Reddit is talking about it thus leading to so much info and needless crap about it being shared all over the internet.
+Twitter is talking about it, and Reddit is talking about it, thus leading to so much info and needless crap about it being shared all over the internet.
 You keep hearing more and more about it till the point you'll think even Cartoon Network would start talking about too!
-Yeah, maybe that last part ain't ever gonna happen but one thing comes to mind always if you're new to this topic which is "What on earth is Web3?" and "Why does it exist?", and yeah I've been there too so, let's oversimplify it!
+Yeah, maybe that last part ain't ever gonna happen, but one thing comes to mind always if you're new to this topic which is "What on earth is Web3?" and "Why does it exist?" and yeah, I've been there too so, let's oversimplify it!

 Origins of Web3

 Alright, so Web3 exists but some of y'all smart cookies out there are thinking "Hey!
 If Web3 exists, could there be a Web2 or even a Web1?
 What type of Web are we currently using?".
-If such thoughts were running through your mind then congratulations on winning the lottery 🎉🎉, just kidding, you just made this article a bit much longer because you're right about that, but before we oversimplify those other web types, let's understand some very important components of all web types.
+If such thoughts were running through your mind, then congratulations on winning the lottery 🎉🎉, just kidding; you just made this article a bit much longer because you're right about that, but before we oversimplify those other web types, let's understand some essential components of all web types.

 The Web1 era was the first evolution of the World Wide Web (WWW).

-This era mostly involved developers creating content by using static HTML webpages and sharing that content over the web.
-Most websites were hosted publicly on the personal computers owned by the developers and were only accessible by literally knowing the IP address and resource path of that developer's personal computer on the internet.
+This era mostly involved developers creating content using static HTML webpages and sharing that content over the web.
+Most websites were hosted publicly on the personal computers owned by the developers.
+They were only accessible by knowing the IP address and resource path of that developer's personal computer on the internet.

-Web1 was mostly Decentralized and was a model that mostly benefited the developers that contributed to it and on top of that, Web1 was referred to as the read-only web because people mostly consumed information and were not able to interact with the static webpages that existed at the time.
+Web1 was mostly Decentralized and was a model that primarily benefited the developers that contributed to it on top of that, Web1 was referred to as the read-only web because people mostly consumed information and could not interact with the static webpages that existed at the time.

-We currently live in the Web2 era and the big players here are well...
+We currently live in the Web2 era, and the big players here are, well...
 Big Tech.
-Yep Big Tech, the likes of Google, Facebook, Twitter, TikTok, Amazon and so much more of them that enables Web2 to function the way it does today.
+Big Tech, the likes of Google, Facebook, Twitter, TikTok, Amazon, and so much more enable Web2 to function the way it does today.

 Centralization is the backbone of Web2 and is a model that benefits the platforms that enable this type of web.

-This is both a good thing for some and a bad thing for the rest!
+This is a good thing for some and a bad one for the rest!
 Wonder why?
 Let's oversimplify...

 - You are required to provide all your valid ID data and biodata to contribute to the platform.

-- Your interaction data and all other data you generate is recorded.
+- Your interaction data and all other data you generate are recorded.

 - All your data is stored at data centers controlled exclusively by Facebook

-- You are not in control of the data you generate on the platform.
+- You do not control the data you generate on the platform.

 - You do not receive any revenue for the content you create.

-If you read that right, you can conclude that Facebook and the other companies just like them, are making a killing off the data you create on their platforms.
-Don't get me wrong, you can actually make money by using Facebook but it would have to be done off-site and by your audience who are following you and are interested in what you're doing.
+If you read that right, you can conclude that Facebook and the other companies, just like them, are killing off the data you create on their platforms.
+Don't get me wrong, you can make money by using Facebook.
+Still, it would have to be done off-site and by your audience who are following you and are interested in what you're doing.

 - Your information and personal data can get leaked by the platform.